slides down into my body, soft

 in school is wearing, and for me

 As I run my fingers through the knit,

 I see my mother

 Joseph O. Legaspi

 Joseph O. Legaspi was born in the Philippines, where he lived before immigrating to Los Angeles with his family at age twelve.
 He received a BA from Loyola Marymount University and an MFA from New York University’s Creative Writing Program.
-Legaspi is the author of Imago (CavanKerry Press, 2007), winner of a Global Filipino Literary Award.
+Legaspi is the author of the forthcoming collection Threshold (CavanKerry Press, 2017) and Imago (CavanKerry Press, 2007), winner of a Global Filipino Literary Award.
 He is the recipient of a 2001 poetry fellowship from the New York Foundation for the Arts, and in 2004 he cofounded Kundiman, a nonprofit organization serving Asian American poetry.
 He works at Columbia University and lives in New York City.